microsoft/IoT-For-Beginners/4-manufacturing/lessons/3-run-fruit-detector-edge/vm-iotedge.md

     Once the VM has been created, the IoT Edge runtime will be installed automatically, and configured you connect to your IoT Hub as your `fruit-quality-detector-edge` device.

+1. You will need either the IP address or the DNS name of the VM to call the image classifier from it.
+Run the following command to get this:

+    ```sh
+    az vm list --resource-group fruit-quality-detector \
+               --output table \
+               --show-details
+    ```

+    Take a copy of either the `PublicIps` field, or the `Fqdns` field.

 1. VMs cost money.
 At the time of writing, a DS1 VM costs about $0.06 per hour.
 To keep costs down, you should shut down the VM when you are not using it, and delete it when you are finished with this project.

-    To shut down the VM, use the following command:

-    ```sh
-    az vm deallocate --resource-group fruit-quality-detector \
-                     --name <vm_name>
-    ```

-    Replace `<vm_name>` with the name of your virtual machine.

-    > 💁 There is an `az vm stop` command which will stop the VM, but it keeps the computer allocated to you, so you still pay as if it was still running.

-    To restart the VM, use the following command:

-    ```sh
-    az vm start --resource-group fruit-quality-detector \
-               --name <vm_name>
-    ```

-    Replace `<vm_name>` with the name of your virtual machine.

-    You can also configure your VM to automatically shut down at a certain time each day.
+    You can configure your VM to automatically shut down at a certain time each day.
 This means if you forget to shut it down, you won't be billed for more than the time till the automatic shutdown.
 Use the following command to set this:

     ```sh
     az vm auto-shutdown --resource-group fruit-quality-detector \